 piping shall be installed below recorded frost penetration but not less than thirty (30) inches

-minimum of thirty (30) inches below finished grade at the point of septic tank connection.
+disposal systems shall be a minimum of thirty (30) inches below finished grade at the point of

 carefully placed in the trench in 6-inch (152mm) layers and tamped in place.

 P2705.1 #5 Water closets, lavatories and bidets: Amend first sentence to read:

 shall be spaced fifteen (15) inches from the centerline of the fixture to any wall or plumbing